Loop3D/LoopStructural/README.md

 # FME
 Loop3D Geological Forward Modeling Engine.

-* Python/cython implementation of DSI
+* Python/cython implementation of a piecewise linear interpolation (Discrete Smooth Interpolator in Gocad)
-* Fold interpolation using constraints outlined in Laurent 2016
+* Fold interpolation using constraints outlined in Laurent 2016 with fold geostatistical tools shown in Grose et al., 2017
 * Fault interpolation

 If you want to use FME the best way to use it is within a jupyter notebook environment.